top of page

 JMT_2_edited.jpg

 I'm an avid backpacker and have had the pleasure and privilege to spend time in wild places across North America.
-In 2020, pictured here, I thru-hiked the Nüümü Poyo (also known as the John Muir Trail).
+In 2020, pictured here, I thru-hiked the Nüümü Poyo (also known as the John Muir Trail) and am currently writing a memoir of our 21-day adventure in hopes of empowering women to feel confident in the backcountry.

 Surgically implanting an acoustic tag into an invasive round goby.
 Tiny fish call for tiny tags - this tag is about the size of a black bean and weighs 0.28 grams.